WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 If a user lands directly on a single result page for a result with sensitive textual content, the result is always blurred by default.
-This is true regardless of whether the user has inactive blurring by default on the search results page, but only applies to page navigation _directly_ to a single results page rather than a client side navigation.
+This is true regardless of whether the user has disabled blurring by default on the search results page, but only applies to page navigation _directly_ to a single results page rather than a client side navigation.